lashlone/in-silico-BNN/README.md

 * Gena Hahn (graph theory)
 * Jean-François Gauthier (learning algorithms in general)

-This project was made using ChatGPT.
+Parts of this project were made using ChatGPT.